 Award in 1989, the Delhi Sanskrit Academy Award, and one of India's most

 prestigious awards, the Presidential Award.
 He received the 2005 Krishna Kanta Handique Memorial Award, presented in 2006 by the Honorable Prime Minister of India, Dr. Manmohan Singh.
-Dr. Sharma is the second person to receive this high honor, given in recognition of his contributions to promote the cause of Sanskrit language and literature.
-He is a fellow of the Royal Asiatic Society (London) and Member of the American Oriental Society.
+Dr. Sharma was the second person to receive this high honor, given in recognition of his contributions to promote the cause of Sanskrit language and literature.
+He was a fellow of the Royal Asiatic Society (London) and Member of the American Oriental Society.

 He was a government servant under Bihar Civil Service, Government of Bihar.
-As an educator he has held many prestigious positions in government and academic institutions, including:
+As an educator he held many prestigious positions in government and academic institutions, including: